Creating a safe and welcoming environment together

 The campaign was timed to launch for the first weeks of classes.
 This is a time when historically the highest rates of sexual violence are reported.
 The ultimate goal of this campaign is to see a decrease in the number of incidents of sexual violence and ensure that all members of our community know how to get, and give, support related to sexual violence, whether it happens on campus or off.
 Awareness of the resources available, and the reinforcement of UM’s consent culture is one way that this campaign will help to make this university a safe and inclusive place for all.

 A Community Presentation on Sexual Violence will be taking place on Tuesday, Sept.
 17 at 2:30 p.m. in the Manitoba Room, UMSU University Centre, to discuss a report that was drafted to help guide the UM to better address sexual violence, harassment and discrimination.
 Those on Bannatyne campus can take part via video conference in Frederic Gaspard Theatre, Basic Medical Sciences Building.
-The event can also be viewed via webcast on the UM website on Sept.
-17.

 You can find more information about the resources available and the UM’s commitment to ensuring a respectful work and learning environment for all, on our sexual violence website.